rocky-linux/documentation/docs/guides/backup/dump_restore.md

 !!! tip

-    For the xfs file system, please use `xfsdump`.
+    For the xfs file system, use `xfsdump`.

 [This](https://dump.sourceforge.io/) is the homepage of the project.

-Before using this utility, please execute the following command to install it:
+Before using this utility, run the following command to install it:

 ```bash
 Shell > dnf -y install dump
 ```

-After installation, two commonly used command tools will be released:
+After installation, two commonly used command tools are available:

 * `dump`
 * `restore`